The 10 people most likely to be Britain’s next Prime Minister - according to bookies

 Advertisement

-There’s plenty of talk about who could succeed Liz Truss, but will Britain actually see its fourth Prime Minister in as many years in 2022?
+There’s plenty of talk about who could succeed Liz Truss, but when will Britain next get a chance to go to the polls in a general election?

-The betting sites aren’t so sure, and looking at some of Oddschecker’s other British politics categories, we can see that bookmakers still believe the next general election will come in 2024 (4/9).
+Looking at some of Oddschecker’s other British politics categories, we can see that bookmakers still believe the next general election will come in 2024 (1/2).

 They’re predicting that Keir Starmer could be Prime Minister after that vote (2/9), but that depends on whether or not he is still Labour leader: Andy Burnham is bookies’ favourite to take over (26/5).